 The turbidity sensor is a device measure the concentration of suspended particles in a solution use light scattering.
 When light passes through a solution, suspended particles in the water can absorb the light or reflect it.
 When light is reflected, its angle and intensity also change.
 Based on these changes, the turbidity of the liquid is calculated.

 The working principle of a turbidity sensor involves measuring the intensity of the interaction between light and suspended particles in a liquid sample.
 The interaction between light and suspended particles affects in two main ways: scattering and absorption.

-Absorption: Some particles in the liquid may absorb certain wavelengths of light.
-The extent of light absorption depends on the nature of the particles and their optical properties.
-This absorption reduces the intensity of the light beam as it passes through the sample.
+Absorption: Certain particles in a liquid may absorb certain wavelengths of light.
+Different types of particles absorb light in different wavelength ranges, and to varying degrees.
+So the intensity of light decreases as it passes through a solution.